-In some of the literature on the international ROL, scholars have been at pains to apply Dicey's principle of legal equality to the relation between IL and nation-states.58 Just as Dicey insists, in the national context, that individuals are all equal before the law, so (it is said) individual states must be regarded as equal before the law.59 Patently, though it would be absurd to treat this as any sort of analogy between (2) and (2i) in our diagram on p.
+In some of the literature on the international ROL, scholars have been at pains to apply Dicey's principle of legal equality to the relation between IL and nation-states.
+58 Just as Dicey insists in the national context that individuals are all equal before the law, so (it is said) individual states must be regarded as equal before the law.
+59 Patently, though it would be absurd to treat this as any sort of analogy between (2) and (2i) in our diagram on p.
 21, because on the left-hand-side there is no reason whatsoever for municipal law to treat all agencies as equals.
-Some it may treat as equals, for particular constitutional reason: for example, the equality of the American states in relation to U.S. federal law.
-But some are obviously rightly treated as
+Some it may treat as equals, for particular constitutional reasons: for example, the equality of the American states in relation to U.S. federal law.
+But some are obviously rightly treated as heterogeneous and quite unequal.
+(There is no reason to say that the Department of Defense is to be treated as the equal of the State of Mississippi and that both are to be treated as the equals of the Federal Reserve Bank.)
+Equally there is no reason for IL to treat its agencies and subordinate institutions as equals.
+There is certainly no such reason rooted in the Rule of Law.